preaudc/tech-articles/SparkGoodPractices.md

 # Spark - good practices: some common caveats and solutions

-Spark is a wonderful data engineering tool to process your data, whether in batches or real-time streaming.
+Spark is an open source scalable engine to process your data, whether in batches or real-time streaming.

-However Spark can be also quite complex, and it takes time exploiting it correctly.
+It has become widely popular, however it can be also quite complex, and it takes time exploiting it correctly.

 Here are below some common mistakes - and their solutions - and also some useful tips for making your work with Spark easier.